Shalana/2020-CO-Final-Project/README.md

 # How to generate new data ?
 1. python generate.py | tee COsmall.txt

-#  Please make sure that your program can pass the following pattern, if you pass, you will get all the scores of correctness.
+#  Please make sure that your program can pass the following pattern.
+#  if you pass, you will get all the scores of correctness.
 #  TA will use P10000 to test your performance
 1. P1000、P3000、P10000